Arnolily/Note/docs/FF&Hinton.md

     channel_size = output.shape[0] # channel_size = C
     channel_part = torch.split(output,
     channel_size // num_of_classes, dim = 1) # divide output along the channel dimension

     loss_pos = torch.exp(1 + theta - channel_part[label].pow(2).mean())

     loss_net = torch.exp(1 - theta + channel_part[others].pow(2).mean())
 This is a very innovative training method to me, and intuitively speaking, it treated every method as a classifier.
 It could work well on cifar-10 dataset, with an accuracy of 79%.

+Now this method does have a big problem, is that its capability is highly limited.
+It can only deal with image classification problem, with a limited number of classes.
+Since its training method is highly correlated with labels, some learning scenarios such as continual learning will no longer be applicable.
+Also, this method completely destroyed the feature learning behavior of models, which is destructive to the biological plausibility of neural network.

 ![](images/CwC.png){: .center style="height:300px;"}